Ashwagandha is excellent support for your menopause symptoms! It balances your body, calms your mind and keeps your body

 Sleep troubles.
-Elevated caused by stress impedes sleep and causes serious sleep problems such as insomnia.
+Elevated cortisol caused by stress impedes sleep and causes serious sleep problems such as insomnia.
 When your cortisol is high, your body is always on alert mode, which explains your sleep troubles.
-Aside from releasing your calming hormones, Ashwagandha also stimulates production, a hormone that aids in better sleep, as well as releasing calming hormones!
+Aside from releasing your calming hormones, Ashwagandha also stimulates melatonin production, a hormone that aids in better sleep, as well as releasing calming hormones!

 Low libido.
 Loss of sexual desire is a common menopause symptom.
 There are many reasons for this.
 Vaginal dryness, anxiety, depression and stress are some of the culprits.
 Ashwagandha is a powerful aphrodisiac according to the Kama Sutra.
 It increases reproductive health by promoting better blood circulation to your vagina.
 This can promote better lubrication and increased sexual sensitivity.
 You don’t need to go through a long dry spell even if you hit menopause!

 Hot flashes and night sweats.
-Although the herb does not affect production, Ashwagandha can decrease the occurrence of such as your hot flashes and night sweats.
+Although the herb does not affect estrogen production, Ashwagandha can decrease the occurrence of vasomotor symptoms such as your hot flashes and night sweats.
 Stress has a profound effect on the frequency and severity of these vasomotor symptoms (VMS).
 Taking Ashwagandha reduces stress, thereby allowing you to manage these symptoms better.